astronomer/airflow-guides/guides/kubepod-operator.md

 <!-- markdownlint-disable-file -->
 ## Kubernetes PodOperator

-**Note**: This is only for customers currently running Astronomer Enterprise.
-Support for Astronomer Cloud will be available soon!

 Running the [KubernetesPodOperator](https://registry.astronomer.io/providers/kubernetes/modules/kubernetespodoperator) on Airflow 1.9

 The `KubernetesPodOperator` spins up a pod to run a Docker container in.
 If you are running Airflow on Kubernetes, it is preferable to do this rather than use the [DockerOperator](https://registry.astronomer.io/providers/docker/modules/dockeroperator).